 Site of Mostyn Street tramway, Llandudno

-Old photo of tram in Mostyn Street, LlandudnoElectric trams used to run along the centre of Mostyn Street, as you can see in the old photos (courtesy of the L&CB Tramway Society and Conwy Archive Service).
+Old photo of tram in Mostyn Street, LlandudnoElectric trams used to run along the centre of Mostyn Street, as you can see in the old photo (courtesy of the L&CB Tramway Society and Conwy Archive Service).

 The photo was taken at the junction with Lloyd Street soon after the tramway opened in 1907.
 It shows one of the original batch of 14 trams, with bodies built in Shrewsbury.
-The trams were dark red and cream, with gold lining on the panels, until they were painted grey during the First World War.
+The company’s trams were dark red and cream, with gold lining on the panels, until they were painted grey during the First World War.
 They were green and cream from the early 1930s until the tramway closed in 1956.

 The copy of this photo held by Conwy Archive Service is captioned “First public tram”, with the tramway’s opening date.
 The lack of curiosity from the bystanders on the left (several looking at the photographer!) suggests that the passing tram wasn’t a novelty, but local residents had seen trams making test runs before the tramway opened to the public.